AlfCano/rk.survey.design/README.md

 ## Features / Included Plugins

-This package installs a new top-level menu in RKWard: **Survey**, which contains the following nine plugins:
+This package installs a new top-level menu in RKWard: **Survey**, which contains the following eleven plugins:

 *   **Create Survey Design:**
     *   The cornerstone of the package.
 This plugin uses `survey::svydesign()` to create a `svydesign` object.